open-source-labs/Spearmint/README.md

 5. Accessibility lens have been added in the app to give developers with different mismatches various options to interact with the app.
 ![](/public/AccLens_Demo.gif)

+# New features with version 0.7.0

+-Sign-up and Login

+-Save test states

+-**NEW** Accessibility lenses for Low-vision and light sensitivity

 <br>